Consensys/ethsigner/docs/Reference/EthSigner-CLI.md

 # EthSigner Command Line

 This reference describes the syntax of the EthSigner Command Line Interface (CLI) options.
-EthSigner signs transaction with a key stored in an encrypted file or a Hashicorp Vault:
+EthSigner signs transaction with a key stored in an encrypted file or an external vault (for example, Hashicorp):

 * `ethsigner [Options] file-based-signer [File Options]`
 * `ethsigner [Options] hashicorp-signer [Hashicorp Options]`